WhiskyTangoFawks/LunarFalloutPlus/README.md

 4. (Optional) Craft the companion tracker holotape at the chem lab bench.
 This allows you to track inactive companions, for cases where you can't remember which settlement you sent them to.

 ## Known Issues
-- Nvidia Drivers: The only known instability in the list is the result of newer Nvidia drivers for the 20 series cards.
+- Recurring CTD : The only known recurring CTD is the result of Nvidia drivers for the 20 series cards.
 [Read more about it here](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)
-- Infinite Loading Screens: A handful of users have experienced infinite loading screens.
-This is an issue with the combination of Boarderless/Full Screen, Vsync settings, and adaptive/high sync monitors, that I haven't discovered a solution for, as I am unable to replicate the problem.
+- Infinite Loading Screens or Micro Stuttering:
+    1. Try Setting the game to full screen in Bethini
+    2. Try enabling VSync in Bethini, and in the HighFPSFix config ini
+    3. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
+        * ForceVideoMemorySize=true
+        * VideoMemorySizeMb=12260 (exact optimal value may vary system to system, ask in the discord for help)
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
 After you finish character creation, wait a couple minutes before trying to exit the bathroom.

 ## Notable Missing Mods
-- XDI : I don't personally use it or like it.
-An upcoming version of the list will likely include Dialogue Sneak Peak as a comprimise.
 - Scrap Mods : I personally don't use them, and am not going to add something to the list I haven't test.
 I recommend SS2's city plans if you want more automation for settlement development.
 - VAFS: I play the game on my couch, with an xbox controller, using VATS pretty much exclusively.
 If you want slow time aiming, take the sniper perk (which has a weak slow time effect), and stockpile JET.
 - AWKCR - Yes, this is an AWKCR-free modlist.
 Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.